MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/Where-Object.md

 ### -NotContains

-Specifies the  Not-Contains operator, which gets objects when none of the items in the  property value is an exact match for the specified value.
+Indicates that this cmdlet gets objects if none of the items in the property value is an exact match for the specified value.

 For example: `Get-Process | where ProcessName -NotContains "Svchost"`

-"NotContains" refers to a collection of values and is true when the collection does not contain any items that are an exact match for the specified value.
+*NotContains* refers to a collection of values and is true if the collection does not contain any items that are an exact match for the specified value.
-If the input is a single object, Windows PowerShell converts it to a collection of one object.
+If the input is a single object, PowerShell converts it to a collection of one object.

-This parameter is introduced in Windows PowerShell 3.0.
+This parameter was introduced in Windows PowerShell 3.0.

 ```yaml
 Type: SwitchParameter